chromebook-unity/create-usb/README.md

 Then, type in ```sudo bash /scripts/extend-rootfs.sh```

-This will increase the size of the root partition from the default size of ~16GB and make it the highest it can go, to get the most disk space.
+This will increase the size of the root partition from the default size of ~8GB and make it the highest it can go, to utilize the most disk space.

 ## 3. Installing to internal storage (optional)